Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ## 13.1 Understanding Data Provenance in AI/LLM Systems

-Data provenance refers to the documented history and origin of data throughout its lifecycle—from initial collection through processing, storage, and eventual use in AI systems.
+Data provenance refers to the documented history and origin of data throughout its lifecycle-from initial collection through processing, storage, and eventual use in AI systems.
 In the context of AI/LLM systems, provenance extends beyond data to include models, code, and all dependencies that comprise the system.

 ### The Data Lifecycle in AI Systems